AndrewLiming/reading-notes/README.md

 Hi.
 I am Andrew.
 I am a student.
 I like grindcore, death metal and cooking.

-I am a recovering addict and alcoholic with 5 years clean and sober.

 ## Table Of Contents
 [Class 1: Growth Mindset](growthmindset.md)